 The end goal is always to design, install, and operate a compressed air system that meets the end user’s flow and pressure requirements, provides adequate redundancy in case of a casualty or to perform maintenance, and maximizes reliability.
 Ambient temperatures are an often overlooked but a critical building block in designing such a system.

-As Atlas Copco Centrifugal Auditors, Brett Griffin and Todd Quigley have worked with customers across the United States when it comes to compressed air audits and energy management studies.
-They specialize in large air installations and centrifugal air compressors.
+As an Atlas Copco Centrifugal Auditor, Brett Griffin has worked with customers across the United States when it comes to compressed air audits and energy management studies.
+He specializes in large air installations and centrifugal air compressors.

 About Atlas Copco Group & Atlas Copco Compressor Technique

 Great ideas accelerate innovation.
 At Atlas Copco, we have been turning industrial ideas into business-critical benefits since 1873.
 Our passionate people, expertise and service bring sustainable value to industries everywhere.
 Atlas Copco is based in Stockholm, Sweden, with customers in more than 180 countries and about 37,000 employees.
 In 2018, revenues were BSEK 95, approximately 10 BUSD.
 Atlas Copco Compressor Technique partners with customers to turn industrial ideas into smart, connected air and gas solutions and leading-edge compressed air technology.
 By listening to our customers and knowing their needs, we deliver value and innovate with the future in mind.